-Administrative Authority (AA): A competent person who has been designated by the NHMFL Senior Management to approve Equipment Specific LTV Procedures based on his or her level of technical knowledge and familiarity with the systems involved.
+Administrative Authority (AA): A competent person who has been designated by the NHMFL Senior Management to approve Equipment Specific LTV Procedures (ESP) based on their level of technical knowledge and familiarity with the systems involved.

 Administrative Lock: A lock that is used for a purpose other than LTV.
 The lock may serve a safety function other than LTV, a configuration control, or other purpose.
 An Administrative Lock, unlike an LTV Lock, may be controlled by one or more individuals.
-Administrative Locks must have a unique appearance.
+Administrative Locks must have a unique appearance that does not resemble the locks used for the LTV program.

-Affected Employee: Any individual, including visitors or contractors, whose job requires him/her to be near or around the hazard zone (but not within the hazard zone) when equipment or apparatus is being maintained or serviced under a locked-out or tagged-out condition.
-An Affected Employee needs to transition to an Authorized Employee when their job requires them to perform maintenance or service within the work zone on the equipment, machine or system.
+Affected Employee: Any individual, including visitors or contractors, whose job requires them to be near or around the hazard zone (but not within the hazard zone) when equipment or apparatus is being maintained or serviced under a locked-out condition.
+An Affected Employee needs to transition to an Authorized Employee when their job requires them to enter the hazard zone, or to perform maintenance or service within the work zone on the equipment, machine, or system.